On Basing One-way Permutations on NP-hard Problems under Quantum Reductions: Introduction

-Quantum reductions have been shown to be useful in cryptography.
+Concrete examples also exist where quantum reductions have proven more powerful than classical counterparts in cryptography.
 Regev~\cite{Regev04} showed that the unique shortest vector problem reduces to random subset sum problems via a quantum reduction.
 In addition, GapSVP and SIVP reduce to the learning with errors (LWE) problem via quantum reductions~\cite{Regev05}.
 There are no known classical reductions between these problems under the same parameters.
+In fact, the only worst-case to average-case reduction for the ring variant of LWE (ring-LWE), which is a major competitor in the NIST standardization effort of post-quantum cryptography, still relies on a quantum reduction~\cite{LPR13}.
 Therefore, these are examples where quantum reductions appear to be more powerful than classical reductions, when reducing from worst-case to average-case problems.
 Kawachi and Yamakami~\cite{KY10} proved several hard-core predicates using quantum reductions, inspired by earlier work on the quantum Goldreich-Levin theorem~\cite{AC02} and the quantum algorithm for the Legendre symbol~\cite{vDHI06}.

-We will consider the quantum analogues of two families of classical reductions.
-The first is called a \emph{locally random reduction}~\cite{FF93}.
-In this model, there are two classical algorithms $G$ and $R$, where the first algorithm $G$ generates queries to the oracle for the average-case problem according to a given distribution, and the second algorithm $R$ uses the answers to solve the worst-case problem.
-Reductions between lattice problems in~\cite{Ajtai96,Mic04,Mic07} are locally random reductions with queries generated according to the uniform distribution.
-It is worth noting that the reduction in~\cite{Regev05} also follows the definition of locally random reductions except that $G$ and $R$ are quantum algorithms.

-The other general type of reduction is the \emph{worst-case to average-case reduction} defined by Bogdanov and Trevisan~\cite{BT06}.
-In this model there are also two classical algorithms $G$ and $R$, one to generate queries and the other to use the answers and solve the problem.
-However, in this model, $G$ can generate queries in an arbitrary way, but the oracle is allowed to answer incorrectly on some predefined set of queries.